Gigaspaces/xap-docs/site/content/xap120adm/network-unicast-discovery.markdown

 When the locators attribute is used in conjunction with the jini://* prefix and groups attribute, the discovery will be unicast AND multicast.
 {{%/warning%}}

+#  Unicast discovery only

 If you want unicast only, you should disable multicast altogether.

-{{% tip "Unicast discovery only"%}}
 For unicast discovery only, you should disable multicast using `-Dcom.gs.multicast.enabled=false` system property, and use:

 ```java